- Family and marriage counselors working with couples reporting issues related to gender inequality

 - Researchers and psychologists looking to measure attitudes related to gender inequality and sex roles

 - Paper-and-pencil administration and hand scoring

 What is the SRES?

-The SRES was developed to measure attitudes toward the equality of men and women and contains items that require judgments about both men and women assuming non-traditional roles.
+The Sex-Role Egalitarianism Scale (SRES) was developed to measure attitudes toward the equality of men and women and contains items that require judgments about both men and women assuming non-traditional roles.
 The SRES contains 95 items that are answered on a 5-point scale, ranging from strongly agree to strongly disagree.
 Empirical findings support the psychometric integrity of the SRES.
 It can be used for a number of applications including investigating factors contributing to sexual harassment, abuse, or domestic violence and assessing gender-based stereotyping and discrimination related to educational, career, or job opportunities.
 It is a valuable tool for researchers interested in group and individual differences in gender-role attitudes, evaluating social intervention programs designed to promote changes in sex-role attitudes, the clinical assessment of couples, and excellent classroom tool where gender-role issues are covered.